rhaskia/treestack/README.md

 Debug is also available through `-d` or `--debug`.
 Running the lang without a file opens a repl.

+A demo is also viewable at [Asciinema](https://asciinema.org/a/olzzI01svZEg1vmQHPjHm6uMu), but i recommend trying out the lang yourself.

 # Syntax
 The syntax is very simple, and is very close to forth with its reverse polish packer notation.
 It is is derived of 3-4 main types: [operators](operators.md), [words](words.md), and pushing; through raw number literals, string literals and char literals.
 There is also some control flow that acts a bit differently, which is described in [words](words.md).